-Mr. Aud was elected to the Board of Governors in July 2020.
+Mr. Aud has served on the Board of Governors since July 2020.

 Mr. Aud is also a member of the Carmi Kiwanis Club, volunteers as a coach of local youth sports teams, and is an elder at First Christian Church of Carmi.
 He and his wife, Alex, live in Carmi with their four sons (Drennan, Abraham, Judah, and Shepherd) and one daughter (Hosanna).